p208p2002/wikitext-table-parser/README.md

-# Wikitext Table Parser
+# Wiki Markup Table Parser

-A Rust implement for parse the wikitext's table.
+A Wiki Markup table parser written in Rust.

 ### What is this project for ?
-The wikitext is a special format used by wikipedia, most available wiki data or processing tool ignore the table data.
+Wiki Markup is a special format used by wikipedia, most available wiki data or processing tool ignore the table data.
 This project implement a wikitext-table parser that help one to processing the table in wikitext or wiki-dump.

 A table in wikitext should like:
 ```